History of Daffodils and Tulips

 Many bulb flowers, now all developed, produced, and exported from Holland, are native to other far-flung corners of the earth.
 In fact, Holland is no bulb's ancestral home.
 Wild dahlias come from Mexico.
 Amaryllis is native to South America.
 Freesias and Callas come from South Africa.
 And most of the species or "wild" lilies are from China, Japan, and North America.
 It's important to understand that many of the original wild forms of these famous flowers look nothing like the garden flowers that mostly Dutch hybridizers have created from them.
 It's a fascinating story, unknown by most wildflower enthusiasts.
 Most of the true "wild" forms of these bulbs are still available, but with all the clamor and glamour of the hybrids, the wild ones are sometimes hard to find.

-The tulips.
+There are about 150 species of "wild" tulips.
 Their ancestral region centers around the Pamir Alai and Tien-Shan Mountain Ranges near the modern-day Russian/Chinese border.
-They occur farther east into China, and west all the way to France and Spain, but most are from arid areas of Central Asia., from dry hillsides to the Turkish court to Holland’s hybridizers and investors.
-There are about 150 species of “wild”
+They occur farther east into China, and west all the way to France and Spain, but most are from arid areas of Central Asia.

 During the glory of the Ottoman Empire, the Sultans celebrated the tulip, and the flowers became part of the trappings of wealth and power.
 One famous story tells of a Sultan who spent too much on a tulip festival which ultimately led to him "losing his head."
 So well before the Dutch began their love affair with tulips, they were widely celebrated in their native lands.
 Today, the tulip is still the national flower of Turkey.